-The ultimate in one-handed food, these tacos with delicious herbed haloumi, lime aioli and a sweet balsamic glaze are best enjoyed sans plate and cutlery.
+The ultimate in one-handed food, these tacos with delicious herbed haloumi, lemon aioli and a sweet-sticky caramelised onion are best enjoyed sans cutlery.

 mini flour tortillas(ContainsGlutenMay be presentSesame, Soy)

-Thinly slice the brown onion.
+Thinly slice the red onion.
 Finely chop the garlic (or use a garlic press).
 Thinly slice the cucumber into batons.
-Slice the tomato into half-moons.
+Thinly slice the tomato into half-moons.
 Shred the cos lettuce (see ingredients list).
 Cut the haloumi into 1cm-thick slices.
 Place the haloumi slices in a small bowl of cold water and set aside to soak for 5 minutes.
 TIP: Soaking the haloumi helps mellow out the saltiness!

 Bring everything to the table to serve.
-Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion and garlic and oregano haloumi.
+Fill each tortilla with some cucumber, tomato, cos lettuce, caramelised onion and haloumi.
 Drizzle with the lemon aioli.
 Serve with any remaining lemon wedges.